phonegap/workshop-plugins/lesson1.md

 -->

 ## Plugin Discovery
-Plugins are used to extend the native functionality exposed by the PhoneGap native-app container.
+Plugins are used to extend the native functionality exposed by the PhoneGap native app container.
 Examples of plugins include those that allow to access the Camera, Battery Status, Push Notifications, Geolocation, Barcode Scanning, Native Social Sharing and many more.
 The [npm registry](http://nmpjs.org) is used to find plugins currently available to the community.
 You can discover the latest by searching `ecosystem:cordova`.

 >Plugins may often be prefixed with a naming convention depending on the goal of the plugin.
 All of the core supported Cordova plugins are prefixed